spences10/sveltekit-and-the-content-layer/slides.md

 </style>

 <!--
-URQL can be initialised in a __layout.svelte component then be available throughout the project -->
+The __layout.svelte file can be used for persisted components like a navbar and footer

+This is also where global styles can be added

+You can think of a slot much like you would wrap React children in a react component

+I'm not going to be making comparisons between React and Svelte -->

 ---